Holiday Gardening and Decorating Tips

 Amaryllis are sold from the dry bulb stage to the bloom stage.
 For the longest enjoyment, start your own bulb or choose one just beginning to show color.
 If they are in full bloom when you get them, they may not last too long.
-The bulb can linger for years and re-bloom each season, much easier than with most other blooming seasonal plants.
+The bulb can linger for years and re-bloom each season.

 Anthurium is a rather new addition to our indoor plant repertoire.
 The Hawaiian flowers have the right colors to choose from-red, white or pink spathes of color, which can last for months.
 Some people use them as a green houseplant after bloom, since it is difficult to re-bloom them.
 Let them dry out slightly in between watering.